libertylocked/webscripthook/README.md

 #### Plugin
 - You need [Script Hook V .NET](https://github.com/crosire/scripthookvdotnet/tree/master) and all its required runtimes
 - Extract the plugin files to "GTAV/scripts"
+ - The configuration file should be at GTAV/scripts/VStats.ini
+ - The DLLs should be at GTAV/scripts/VStats/*.dll
 - Run the game

 #### Server